hoprnet/hoprnet/README.md

 # run a test node local (separate terminal)
 # It also register the created pairs in network registry, and
 # approve tokens for channels to move token.
+# fund safe with 2k wxHOPR and 1 xdai
 make run-local-with-safe-rotsee network=rotsee
 # or to restart a node and use the same id, safe and module
 # run: